Arriving at St. Mary’s – Main Site

 Scent Free Environment

 St. Mary’s has a Scent Free Policy that applies to all patients, visitors, staff, physicians, volunteers, students and contractors.
 For the safety and comfort of those with allergies, scent sensitivities and breathing issues, please do not use scented products such as colognes, aftershaves, lotions, perfumes and scented personal care products.

 Smoke Free Property

 St. Mary’s is smoke free and supports provincial laws which ban smoking and the use of e-cigarettes on hospital property, including parking lots and within vehicles in those lots.
+The ban includes smoking and vaping of medical and non-medical cannabis.
 Individuals who do not comply face fines of up to $1,000.